-Cash and Cash Equivalents - Cash received by the Academy is reflected as "Cash and Cash Equivalents" on the Statement of Net Position.
+Cash - Cash received by the Academy is reflected as "Cash" on the Statement of Net Position.
 The Academy did not have any investments during the period ended June 30, 2022.

-Estimates - The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
+Estimates - The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
 Actual results may differ from these estimates.

 Capital Assets and Depreciation - Capital assets are capitalized at cost.
-Donated capital assets are recorded at their acquisition values as of the date received.
+Capital Assets states that donated capital assets are recorded at their acquisition value.
 The costs of additions are capitalized and expenditures for repairs and maintenance are expensed when incurred.
 When property is sold or retired, the related costs and accumulated depreciation are removed from the financial records and any gain or loss is included in additions to or deductions from net position.
-Capital assets were \$919,356, as of June 30, 2022, net of accumulated depreciation.
-Depreciation of capital assets is calculated utilizing the straight-line method over the estimated useful lives of the assets which are as follows:
+Capital assets were \$1,867,198 as of June 30, 2022, net of accumulated depreciation.
+The Academy's policy for asset capitalization threshold is \$1,500.
+Assets or certain asset groups not meeting the capitalization threshold are not capitalized and are not included in the assets represented in the accompanying statement of net position.
+Depreciation is computed using the straight-line method over the useful life of the asset.